Career Tips: Move From CRA to Clinical Project Manager in 2025

 move from cra to clinical project manager

-You’ve done the travel, navigated through the intricacies of a number of concurrent trials, and gone over and above your usual hours to become the embodiment of a Senior/Lead Clinical Research Associate.
+You’ve done the travel, navigated through the intricacies of a number of concurrent trials, and gone above and beyond your usual hours to become the embodiment of a Senior/Lead Clinical Research Associate.
 You can now see yourself standing at the threshold of moving into a Clinical Project Manager (CPM) role.
 So, what does taking that next step involve?

 Contents